jazzband/django-admin2/docs/ref/meta.rst

 Currently django implements most of its behaviour that makes using models so nice using a metaclass.
-A metaclass is invoked when an actual class is created and can change that class' behaviour by adding or modifing its attributes and methods.
+A metaclass is invoked when an actual class is created and can change that class' behaviour by adding or modifying its attributes and methods.
 This means that django is actually changing your model class at the moment when the ``models.py`` file of your app is loaded.